-European summer 2022 blighted by unprecedented heat, drought and fires
+Europe was blighted by record heat, drought and fires in 2022 – and more is coming

-European summer 2022 was blighted by unprecedented heat, drought and fires - and more is on the way
+Europe was blighted by unprecedented heat, drought and fires in 2022 – and more is on the way

 Temperatures in Europe are rising faster than any other continent

-Europe had its hottest summer ever in 2022, according to a continent-wide assessment published on Thursday, leading to a cascade of devastating heatwaves, droughts, wildfires and glacier melt.
+Europe had its hottest summer ever in 2022, according to a continent-wide assessment published yesterday, leading to a cascade of devastating heatwaves, droughts, wildfires and glacier melt.

 Yet more dangerously high temperatures are expected in the coming months.
 An imminent El Nino event, on top of human-caused climate change, could see new heat records this summer and next, forecasters have warned.

-Overall, 2022 was the second-hottest year on record, according to the latest State of the Climate report from the European Union’s Copernicus Climate Change Service (C3S).
+Overall, 2022 was the second hottest year on record, according to the latest State of the Climate report from the European Union’s Copernicus Climate Change Service (C3S).
 Temperatures in Europe are rising at twice the global average, and faster than any other continent.

 On average, the past five years in Europe have been around 2.2 degrees Celsius hotter than 150 years ago.